puppetlabs/puppet-docs/source/guides/module_guides/bgtm.md

     }
 ~~~

 Rather than making a require to several packages, the above ordering allows you to refactor and improve `module::install` without having to adjust the manifests of other classes to match the changes.

 ####Containment and Anchoring

 Classes do not _automatically_ contain the classes they declare.
-(This is because classes may be declared in several places via `include` and similar functions.
+(This is because classes can be declared in several places via `include` and similar functions.
 Most of these places shouldn't contain the class, and trying to contain it everywhere would cause huge problems.)

-Thus, if you want to allow other modules to form ordering relationships with your module, you should ensure that your main class(es) will explicitly _contain_ any subordinate classes they declare.
+Thus, if you want to allow other modules to form ordering relationships with your module, you should ensure that your main class(es) explicitly _contain_ any subordinate classes they declare.
 For more information and context, you can see [the Containment page of the Puppet reference manual](/puppet/latest/reference/lang_containment.html).

 In Puppet 3.4.0 / Puppet Enterprise 3.2 and later, you can contain classes by using [the `contain` function](/references/latest/function.html#contain) on them.
 To support versions prior to 3.4.0 / PE 3.2, you must use the **anchor pattern** to hold those classes in place.
 See below for an example of anchoring. (*Note: anchoring requires [puppetlabs-stdlib](http://forge.puppetlabs.com/puppetlabs/stdlib)*.)